-- Option 1 is a dedicated irrigation service line in which the standard connection fee (established annually) applies. - Option 2 is a split connection where the irrigation service line attaches to the domestic service line ahead of the domestic meter.
-The customer is required to pay a one-time adjusted connection fee as opposed to the full fee and pays no System Development Fee for the irrigation service line.
-The prior year average actual cost is the basis for the reduced connection fee to install services of this type.
+- Option 1 is a dedicated irrigation service line in which the standard Connection Fee and System Development Fee applies. - Option 2 is a split connection where the irrigation service line attaches to the domestic service line between the water main line and customer's domestic meter.
+The customer is required to pay a Connection Fee but no System Development Fee for the irrigation service line.

 Rates for separate residential meter irrigation water usage begin at Tier 3 for water usage up to 16 Ccf per month, and progress to Tier 4 for usage above this amount.

-For master metered irrigation accounts used only for residential lawn watering, CLTWater scales rates based on the number of dwelling units.
+For master metered irrigation accounts used only for residential lawn watering, Charlotte Water scales rates based on the number of dwelling units.
 Irrigation meters serving common areas, landscaped street medians, neighborhood parks, or other similar areas are not subject to tier scaling.
 Rates begin at Tier 3 for water usage up to 16 Ccf per dwelling unit, and progress to Tier 4 for usage above this amount.
 Irrigation meters are subject to availability and fixed fee charges each month.